MicrosoftDocs/data-integration/data-integration/dataflows/dataflows-incremental-refresh.md

 To accommodate those dependencies and to ensure data consistency, incremental refresh for dataflows implements the following heuristic for *refresh now* scenarios:

-* In the case where a scheduled refresh is defined in the system – incremental refresh uses the timezone settings from the schedule refresh.
+* In the case where a scheduled refresh is defined in the system, incremental refresh uses the timezone settings from the scheduled refresh section.
 This ensures that whatever timezone the person refreshing the dataflow is in, it will always be consistent with the system’s definition.

-* If no schedule refresh is defined, dataflows use the timezone of the refreshing user’s computer.
+* If no scheduled refresh is defined, dataflows use the timezone of the refreshing user’s computer.

-Incremental refresh may also be invoked using APIs. in this case, the API call may hold a timezone setting that is used in the refresh.
+Incremental refresh can also be invoked using APIs.
+In this case, the API call can hold a timezone setting that is used in the refresh.
 Using APIs can be helpful for testing and validation purposes.

 ## Incremental refresh implementation details